 Titration is used in analytical chemistry to determine acid, bases, reductants, oxidants and other species.
 Titrations can usually occur in reactions such as redox reactions and acid-base reactions.
 During the process, two important stages known as endpoint and equivalence point are reached.
-An equivalence point in a titration refers to a point in which the added titrant is chemically equivalent to the analyte in the sample.
-Endpoint, on the other hand, is a point where the indicator changes its colour.
+A point of equivalence in a titration refers to a point at which the added titrant is chemically equivalent to the sample analyte.
+In the other side, Endpoint is a point where the symbol changes colour.
 The main difference between equivalence and endpoint is that the equivalence point is a point where the chemical reaction comes to an end while the endpoint is the point where the colour change occurs in a system.

 Endpoint vs Equivalence Point

 |Point where the indicator changes colour||The point at which the titrant is chemically equivalent to the analyte in the sample|